 - Click OK.

-In the Create Logstore dialog box, set the parameters.
-The following table describes the required parameters.
+In the Create Logstore panel, set the required parameters.
+The following table describes the parameters.
 You can use the default values for other parameters.

 Parameter Description Logstore Name The name of the Logstore.
 The name must be unique in the project to which the Logstore belongs.
-After the Logstore is created, the name cannot be modified.
-Shards Log Service uses shards to read and write data.
+After the Logstore is created, you cannot modify the name.
+Shards Log Service provides shards to read and write data.

-Each shard supports a write capacity of 5 MB/s and 500 times/s and a read capacity of 10 MB/s and 100 times/s.
-If one shard can meet your business requirements, you can set the Shards parameter to 1.
-No fees are incurred if you only create one Logstore and use one shard.
+Each shard supports a write speed of 5 MB/s and 500 write operations per second and a read speed of 10 MB/s and 100 read operations per second.
+If one shard can meet your business requirements, you can set Shards to 1.

 - In the Import Data section, select Delimiter Mode - Text Log.

-- Select the project and Logstore that you have created and click Next.
+- Select the created project and Logstore and click Next.

 - Install Logtail.